rvandoosselaer/Blocks/README.md

 ### Theming and PBR support

 Don't like the look and feel of the blocks?
 You can easily change the default textures by creating and using a different theme.
 You can even supply your own custom jMonkeyEngine material files.
+Even physically based rendering (or PBR) of blocks is supported by default.

 ### Endless terrain